Michael Vick: High school career

 Vick first came to prominence while at Homer L. Ferguson High School in Newport News.
 As a freshman, he impressed many with his athletic ability; he threw for over 400 yards in a game that year.
 Ferguson High School was closed in 1996 as part of a Newport News Public Schools building modernization program.
 Vick, as a sophomore, and coach Tommy Reamon both moved to Warwick High School.

 Vick was a three-year starter for the Warwick Raiders.
 Under Reamon's coaching, he passed for 4,846 yards with 43 touchdowns.
 He added 1,048 yards and 18 scores on the ground.
 As a senior, he passed for 1,668 yards, accounting for 10 passing and as many rushing touchdowns.
 During one game, he ran for six touchdowns and threw for three touchdowns.

-Reamon, who had helped guide Brooks from Newport News to the University of Virginia, helped Michael with his SATs and helped him and his family choose between Syracuse University and Virginia Tech.
+Reamon, who had helped guide Brooks from Newport News to the University of Virginia, helped Vick with his SATs and helped him and his family choose between Syracuse University and Virginia Tech.
 Reamon favored Virginia Tech, where he felt better guidance was available under Frank Beamer, who promised to redshirt him and provide the freshman needed time to develop.
 Reamon sold Michael on the school's proximity to family and friends, and Vick chose to attend Virginia Tech.
 As he left the Newport News public housing projects in 1998 with a college football scholarship in hand, Vick was seen in the Newport News community as a success story.

 College career

+1999 season

-In his first collegiate game, as a redshirt freshman, against James Madison in 1999, Vick scored three rushing touchdowns in just over one quarter of play.
-He made a spectacular flip to score his last touchdown but landed awkwardly on his ankle, forcing him to miss the remainder of the game and all of the following game.
+In his first collegiate game for Virginia Tech as a redshirt freshman, against James Madison in 1999, Vick scored three rushing touchdowns in just over one quarter of play.
+He performed a flip to score his last touchdown but landed awkwardly on his ankle, forcing him to miss the remainder of the game and all of the following game.
 During the season, Vick led a last-minute game-winning drive against West Virginia in the annual Black Diamond Trophy game.
 He led the Hokies to an 11–0 undefeated season and to the Bowl Championship Series national title game in the Nokia Sugar Bowl against Florida State.
 Although Virginia Tech lost 46–29, Vick brought the team back from a 21-point deficit to take a brief lead.
 During the season, Vick appeared on the cover of an ESPN The Magazine issue.